 Choosing your tags

 There are four basic UTM tags you can add to a link.
-Three are mandatory, plus one optional.
+Three are mandatory, plus a handy optional one.

 Where are you promoting the link?
-This is normally the name of the website.
+This is normally the domain of the website or app.

 What type of channel is this?
 Stick to a select few – this tag should be very generic!
 The following options should suit almost all your links: